 Is it just me or does the thought of organizing and setting up centers completely overwhelm you too?
 Well I’m here to say, no more worry and anxiety over how to efficiently set up and organize centers!
-By the time we’re done, you’re going to walk away with so many tricks, tips, and tools that will help you completely set up and organize your centers for the entire year.
+By the time we’re done, you’re going to walk away with so many tricks, tips, and tools that will help you completely set up and have center organization for the whole year!

 Whether you are a brand new teacher and you have no clue where to start or you’re a veteran teacher overwhelmed by center chaos, I’ve got you covered!
 We’ll discuss math AND literacy centers, why they deserve a place in your classroom, and how they fit in with the Science of Reading.
 Centers provide independent work time, give time to practice a variety of social skills, and are a great place for differentiation.
 You can learn more about the value of centers HERE.
 For now, let’s dive into how to get them all organized!

 Ways to Organize Centers